Quandela/Perceval/docs/source/legacy.rst

 >>> simu_backend = backend_type(circuit)

 While this is still functional, this can also be misleading.
-Indeed, simulation backends can provide features that you can measure with actual QPU - typically the probability amplitude.
+Indeed, simulation backends can provide features that you cannot measure with actual QPU - typically the probability amplitude.
 This is good for developing theoretical algorithms but using these will not port to actual QPUs.
 We recommend using the class :class:`Processor` by default.

 AnnotatedBasicState was deprecated